krshrey10/HackerRank-Solutions/README.md

-"# HackerRank Solutions"

-"??
-My solutions to HackerRank coding challenges.
-A collection of efficient algorithms and data structures implementations."

-"## ??
-Structure"
-"- **SQL/** - Database query solutions"
-"- **Algorithms/** - Algorithmic problem solutions"
-"- **Data-Structures/** - Data structure implementations"

-"## ??
-Languages"
-"- SQL"
-"- Python"
-"- Java"
+🧠 SQL HackerRank Solutions

+This repository contains my solutions to various HackerRank SQL challenges, solved using MySQL.
+It serves as a collection of practice queries covering everything from basic SELECT statements to complex joins and subqueries.